Prop 16 California Affirmative Action Measure Trailing

 SAN FRANCISCO (AP) — A national awakening on race drove a well-funded campaign in California to reinstate affirmative action, but the measure allowing the nation’s most populated state to grant preferential treatment based on race and gender was trailing Tuesday evening.

-“No” votes had 55% of more than 10 million votes counted so far, with 64 percent of precincts reporting.
+“No” votes had 56% of more than 11 million votes counted so far, with 71 percent of precincts reporting as of early Wednesday morning.
 Public polling had indicated that Proposition 16 was struggling, suggesting that voters may not be ready to repeal a quarter-century-old ban on affirmative action in public hiring, contracting and college admissions.

 Supporters raised $31 million and include chambers of commerce, professional sports, tech companies and Democratic leaders.
 They say affirmative action programs are critical to undoing generations of systemic racism and sexism that holds back people of color and women.